-When candidates are studying the texts of their chosen Scottish writer or Scottish text, they should be on the lookout for connections between short stories and poems, or between parts of a longer text.
+When candidates are studying the texts of their chosen Scottish writer, they should be on the lookout for connections between short stories and poems, or between parts of a longer text.
 These connections may take the form of central concerns or themes, or may be aspects of a writer's techniques, including, for example characterisation, setting, word choice and imagery.

-While preparing for the final question in this section, candidates must be aware that they will be required to make a connection between the printed extract or poem, and at least one other poem or short story or part of a larger work.
-They must show how this connection operates in the printed extract, and elsewhere.
-To do this effectively, candidates have to make detailed references, and conduct precise analysis on these references.
-Note: marks are not given here for reference alone.
+While preparing for the final question in this section, candidates should be aware that they will be required to make a connection between the printed extract or poem, and at least one other poem or short story or part of a larger work.
+They must be able to show how this connection operates in the printed extract, and elsewhere.
+To do this effectively, candidates will have to make detailed references.

 There are opportunities here to incorporate discussion-based activities.
-If, for example, candidates study the work of a poet, they could use a group discussion to explore further poems from the list, following initial, more teacher-led work from the first group of poems.
+If, for example a study is being made of the work of a poet, a group discussion could be used to explore further poems from the list, following initial, more teacher-led work from the first group of poems.
 There could be group annotation, or collaborative annotation of poems, with groups being asked to look at writers' techniques or central concerns, or key features of the text(s).
 Approaches like these could serve to foster greater independence of learning.